 Cats give us comfort.
 It’s time we console them too!

-6. Shower It with Your Love & Affection but Don’t Overdo It
+6. Shower Them with Your Love & Affection but Don’t Overdo It

-It’s about time It might be leaving you soon so try to spend more time with it.
-Care for them and tell them that you loved them and it’s going to be okay.
+The ymight be leaving you soon, so try to spend more time with it.
+Care for them and tell them that you love them and it’s going to be okay.

 Death ends a life, not a relationship. – Jack Lemmon